 Fifteen-Minutes-of-Fame is a project whose purpose is to promote a greater variety of contemporary music to audiences hungry to hear what living composers are writing today.
 Vox Novus is a new music production and promotion company established in 2009.
 Through concert programs such as Fifteen-Minutes-of-Fame, Vox Novus seeks to empower composers, musicians, and community music creators.
 The Fifteen-Minutes-of-Fame project has presented world premieres of over 1,200 works by composers around the world performed by over 100 musicians since its inception.
 In 2012, the West Point Woodwind Quintet gave the world premiere of Fifteen-Minutes-Fame: Commemorating the Sesquicentennial of the Civil War.

-The following fifteen composers will have their works premiered by the West Point Band: James Anderson, David Avshalomov (winner of the 2014 American Prize), Sy Brandon (recipient of the 2018 Thor Johnson Memorial Commission), Steve Cohen, Harrison J. Collins, Cindi Hsu, Nicholas Ryan Kelly, George David Kieffer (whose fanfare was selected for the Los Angeles Special Olympics, 2015), Alan Kinningham, Anthony O’Toole, David R. Peoples, James Peterson (whose work Moving Images Suite was featured at the 82nd Annual Academy Awards), Bradley Sampson, Richard G Smith, and R. Andrew Yates.
+The following 15 composers will have their works premiered by the West Point Band: James Anderson, David Avshalomov (winner of the 2014 American Prize), Sy Brandon (recipient of the 2018 Thor Johnson Memorial Commission), Steve Cohen, Harrison J. Collins, Cindi Hsu, Nicholas Ryan Kelly, George David Kieffer (whose fanfare was selected for the Los Angeles Special Olympics in 2015), Alan Kinningham, Anthony O’Toole, David R. Peoples, James Peterson (whose work Moving Images Suite was featured at the 82nd Annual Academy Awards), Bradley Sampson, Richard G Smith, and R. Andrew Yates.

-The concert will be held at 2:00 pm on Sunday, September 11th at Trinity Wall Street, and is free and open to all.
+The concert will be held at 2:00 pm on Sunday, September 11th at Trinity Wall Street and is free and open to all.
 We hope you will join us.

-Words by SSG Natalie Wren
+Words by Staff Sgt.
+Natalie Wren